 Upfront assessment of electropolishing process performances

-Controlling the quality of clean and smooth surfaces
+Controlling the quality of metal removal for smoother surfaces

 Predict the microfinish precision of your electropolishing processes by an upfront assessment of the best-operating conditions.